sanyvrbovec/OTA-ESP8266-WIFI/README.md

 # README.md (English)

-This program enables OTA (Over-The-Air) updates on the ESP8266 microcontroller with WiFi network support and is used together with an OLED display and a Rotary Encoder.
+This program enables OTA (Over-The-Air) updates on the ESP8266 microcontroller with WiFi network support.
+It is designed to work with an OLED display and a Rotary Encoder.

 ## Libraries

-The program uses the following libraries:
+The program utilizes the following libraries:

 - ESP8266WiFi.h
 - ESP8266mDNS.h